Wiros9/book/docs/specs/getlino/configure.rst

 running :cmd:`getlino configure` in order to use it as your :option:`--shared-env`.

-:cmd:`getlino configure` asks a lot of questions, one question for each server configuration option.
+:cmd:`getlino configure` (unless invoked with `--batch`) asks a lot of questions, one question for each server configuration option.
 Read the docs below for more explanations.
 You can answer ENTER to each question if you don't care.

 :cmd:`getlino configure` creates or reads and updates a configuration file where it stores your answers.
 Depending on whether you are root, the configuration